jimboca/udi-poly-camect/README.md

 This is a Polyglot Nodeserver for the [Universal Devices](https://www.universal-devices.com/) ISY to integrate the [Camect](http://camect.com) System.

-This is the initial version so it may change drastically but you are welcome to test and give feedback.
+This is the initial released version so it may change drastically but hopefully not.

 ## Installation